davewsmith/play/tailwind-docker/README.md

 # Tailwind in Docker

-Set up a `compose up` to run tailwindcss with --watch
+Quick proof-of-concept for setting up tailwindcss in a container, with a (trivial, here) web development environment in another container.

-The tricky bit to find was the `stdin_open: true` bit, which either keeps tailwincss from exiting right way, or the compose mechanism from thinking that it has.
+The tricky bit to find was the `tty: true` bit, which either keeps tailwincss from exiting right way.
+(I'll bet if I look its doing some sort of `isatty` check.)

 Found that via https://github.com/rails/rails/issues/44048